christylex3/e-commerce-back-end/README.md

 * `PUT` /api/tags/:id - updates the tag's name with that id
 * `DELETE` /api/tags/:id - deletes the tag with that id

+## Video
-> Note: A [video is provided for guidance]()  to demonstrate the app's functionality.
+ [A video is provided](https://drive.google.com/file/d/1DYCoWUp1LGhC6Rn_J-vPpzYKpZXvuZ7Y/view) to demonstrate the functionality of the e-commerce backend.

 ## Contribution